Larsy93/openwrt-speedtest-go-discord-webhook-script/README.md

 ---

 ## 🛠 Why this script?

-Version 2.0 moves away from `eval` and manual string manipulation.
-By leveraging `jq`, we achieve:

 1. **Security:** No use of `eval`, eliminating potential shell injection risks.
 2. **Reliability:** Proper JSON handling regardless of the input data format.